 Hazardous substance.
 Hazardous substances are defined in section 101(14) of the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 and certain substances are designated as hazardous in section 102 of the Act.
-For costs paid or incurred after December 31, 2005 (after August 28, 2005, if for a Gulf Opportunity (GO) Zone site), petroleum products are treated as hazardous substances.
-Substances are not hazardous if a removal or remedial action is prohibited under sections 104 and 104(a)(3) of the Act.
-For more information on the GO Zone, see Publication 4492, Information for Taxpayers Affected by Hurricanes Katrina, Rita, and Wilma.
+Also, petroleum products are treated as hazardous substances.
+However, substances are not hazardous if a removal or remedial action is prohibited under sections 104 and 104(a)(3) of the Act.